-Collins contends that the good-to-great companies approach the prospect of new and emerging technologies with the same prudence and careful deliberation that characterizes all of their other business decisions.
+Collins contends that the good-to-great companies approach the prospect of new and emerging technologies with the same prudence and careful deliberation that characterises all of their other business decisions.
 Further, these companies tend to apply technology in a manner that is reflective of their “hedgehog concepts” — typically by selecting and focusing solely upon the development of a few technologies that are fundamentally compatible with their established strengths and objectives.
-Collins characterizes the ideal approach to technology with the following cycle: “Pause — Think — Crawl — Walk — Run.”
+Collins characterises the ideal approach to technology with the following cycle: “Pause — Think — Crawl — Walk — Run.”

 90 Digital exists because of a transformative event called the Internet.
 When we started the business, we decided to look at technology as objectively as possible.
 One rule that we have constantly followed with technology, is that anyone, anywhere can get online and be productive.
-This has driven us towards using ‘cloud’ for everything.
-If you don’t know what ‘cloud’ means, have a look at this link.
+This has driven us towards using ‘cloud‘ for everything.

 As a result, we have a really efficient distributed workforce, because there is no requirement for physically centralising people’s activities around offices and internal networks.

-Learning from one’s mistakes… Recently we had a situation where we made a big bet on a big idea for a technology project, the project was executed but there was no internal marketplace for it because processes had moved on and this particular project became obsolete.
+Learning from one’s mistakes… Recently we had a situation where we made a big bet on a big idea for a technology project.
+The project was executed but there was no internal marketplace for it because processes had moved on and this particular project became obsolete.

 It’s a very good example of what happens in businesses everywhere, where people buy into a grand scheme that ultimately fails.
 This recent experience has been unbelievably useful to us.
 From now on we are not going to build on a big promise.
-Things will always start small and will iteratively develop as we go.
+Things will always start small and will develop as we go.
 This is also how we work with our clients, because everyone likes to start gently and build into things.

 Chapter 8: The Flywheel and the Doom Loop

 In this chapter, Collins describes two cycles that demonstrate the way that business decisions tend to accumulate incrementally in either an advantageous or a disadvantageous manner.
-Both, the author emphasizes, accrue over time.
-Despite the popular misperception that business success or failure often occurs suddenly, Collins asserts that it more typically occurs over the course of years, and that both only transpire after sufficient positive or negative momentum has been accrued.
+Both, the author emphasises, accrue over time.
+Despite the popular misconception that business success or failure often occurs suddenly, Collins asserts that it more typically occurs over the course of years, and that both only transpire after sufficient positive or negative momentum has been accrued.

 I love the analogy of the flywheel, it’s such an easy one to visualise and therefore has power.
-As the book rightly says momentum either positive or negative is generally built on large numbers of small decisions accumulating over time.
+As the book rightly says, momentum either positive or negative is generally built on large numbers of small decisions accumulating over time.
 It means that it’s the small things that count most, which is why we have so much emphasis on information free flow within the company so we all know what successful looks like.
 This in turn helps people to make better decisions on projects they’re working on, which in turn aggregates and makes the whole business successful.

 As mentioned before, having the right people on board, is also one of those ongoing critical things, which drives decisions being made and therefore the positive or negative momentum within the business.

 Whilst I feel we are building momentum, that’s no reason for any complacency whatsoever.
 Perhaps in five years time when we have that much more experience as a business, I’ll be able to relax a little.
-However talking to my peers, it never really works that way.
+However, talking to my peers, it never really works that way.
 Being vigilant and constantly working on building momentum seems to be a perpetual cycle.